 I am not alone; you are not alone.
-God takes companionship serious.
+God takes companionship seriously.
 We serve a God fiercely committed to those who trust him with their lives.
-Whether we are in the heights of heaven, the depths of hell, or somewhere in between we are never beyond his reach or distant from his thoughts (Psalm 139:7-12).
+Whether we are in the heights of elation, the depths of despair, or somewhere in between we are never beyond his reach or distant from his thoughts (Psalm 139:7-12).

 The final words of Jesus, before ascending to heaven, were his promise to never leave us (Matthew 28:20).
 His pledge of eternal companionship is not just a sentimental Christian belief, it is the consequence of a historical event that really took place.
 And the two thousand year persistent existence of the church profoundly testifies to the living reality of a God who delights in being with his children.
 And today, Jesus’ pledge remains an open-ended invitation awaiting our response.